 Continuing Education Requirements After Getting Certified:

-Once a year all students will have to go through one hour of update course which will include relevant regulation changes and other OCR/HHS activities on compliance and enforcement.
+Once a year all students will have to go through one hour of update course (normal cost $99) which will include relevant regulation changes and other OCR/HHS activities on compliance and enforcement.

-To maintain your certification, you will continue taking update courses when they are released.
+To maintain your HIPAA certification, you will continue taking updated courses when they are released.
 You will receive a new certificate when your certificate will expire if you have taken all required update courses.
-You will NOT be required to take any test if you have taken the update courses regularly.
+You will NOT be required to take any test if you have taken the updated courses regularly.

 Our mission is to provide the highest quality service to achieve your educational goals.